-- Physical Layer (PHY): Supports 1-Mbps and 2-Mbps adaptive frequency hopping and Gaussian Frequency Shift Keying (GFSK). - Link Layer (LL): Controls the RF state of devices.
+- Physical Layer (PHY): Supports 1 Mbps, 2 Mbps, 500 kbps, and 125 kbps adaptive frequency hopping and Gaussian Frequency Shift Keying (GFSK). - Link Layer (LL): Controls the RF state of devices.
 Devices are in one of the following five states, and can switch between the states on demand: Standby, Advertising, Scanning, Initiating, and Connection.